Stan Judkins

 Today, Judkins remains the only Brownlow Medallist to have been dropped during the year he won the award.
-In addition, he is the shortest and lightest player to have won the medal, and, with the size of modern players, looks likely to remain forever so.
+He is the shortest and lightest player to have won the medal.
 Although a regular in a champion team, Judkins did not garner any other major individual awards during his career.

 From 1930 to 1935, Judkins formed one of the great centrelines in the game, teaming with centreman Eric Zschech and fellow wingman Allan Geddes.
 Richmond relied heavily on stability and reliability to achieve success, and being able to select the same centreline every week helped tremendously.
 The trio played in four consecutive Grand Finals together, winning premierships in 1932 and 1934.
 Judkins averaged 14 possessions in the four Grand Finals.
 His outstanding finals effort in this period came in the 1934 semifinal against Geelong.
 Judkins played a single game for Victoria and totalled ten finals for the club.
 He continued to catch the eye of the umpires, polling well in the 1931 and 1932 Brownlow counts when he finished equal fifth both times.

 At the end of 1936, when the Tigers missed the finals for the first time during his career, Judkins left VFL football at the age of 29.
-He had a brief stint in the country leagues of Victoria as a playing coach, notably leading the strong Albury club to the premiership in 1937.
-Then, he enlisted in the Second AIF and saw action in Borneo.
+He had a brief stint in the Ovens and Murray Football League as a playing coach, notably leading the strong Albury club to the premiership in 1937.

+Judkins was captain-coach of Drouin in 1938.

+In 1939 and 1940, Judkins was captain-coach of Hamilton in the Western District Football League where they were runners up in 1939.

+Judkins enlisted in the Second AIF in 1942 and saw action in Borneo.

 After the war, he was central in establishing the VFL's thirds (Under 19) competition, and in 1949 he was coach of VFA club Sandringham.
 Judkins was given life membership at Richmond in 1962.
 Richmond's three other Brownlow winners were given this honour before they finished playing.
 He later coached Brighton Amateurs and was involved with junior clubs in the Sandringham area.
 His son Noel played in the Under-19s for Richmond, became an administrator with the Tigers and was later headhunted by Kevin Sheedy to oversee recruiting at Essendon.
 During a long career, Noel Judkins gained a reputation as one of the best talent-spotters of the modern era.